sulu/SuluCommunityBundle/Resources/doc/12-registration-rule.md

 ## Backend Config

-To enable the blacklisting feature add the permissions for blacklisting to your role.
+To enable the registration rule feature add the permissions for registration rules to your role.
 For this go to `Settings -> Roles -> YourRole` in the sulu backend and add the permissions.

-When you successfully enabled it email addresses can be set to `block` or on `request` under `Settings -> RegistrationRule`.
+When you successfully enabled it email addresses can be set to `block` or on `request` under `Settings -> Registration rules`.
 It is possible to use wildcards e.g. `*@test.com` to set the state for a whole domain.

-## blacklist.email
+## registration_rule.email

-The admin of the page will receive the blacklisted email when a user email address is set to `request`.
+The admin of the page will receive the registration rule email when a user email address is set to `request`.

 **Example Template**: